cgloeckner/amid-infinity/06_sanity.md

 | 4.  | **Obsession**             | fixation on a specific person, idea, location or object   |
 | 5.  | **Multiple Personality**  | another personality with its own experiences and manners  |
 | 6.  | **Phobia**                | a minor detail in that scene runs you through the roof    |

+PLAYER AGENCY: Push your players out of their comfort zone but not beyond what's fun